whyoleg/cryptography-kotlin/docs/providers/index.md

 support for specific algorithm for specific target depends on used provider.
 Below there are several tables which shows what is supported and what not (I know, that it's not the easiest thing to understand...
 But we have what we have).

-For additional limitation please consult provider specific documentation
+For additional limitation please consult provider specific documentation.

 ### Supported targets per provider